A boundary dispute solicitor in our dispute resolution team looks at strategies for managing legal costs

 This problem was recently highlighted by a court case where a home owner, who had lost a claim that a neighbour’s extension trespassed by a matter of inches on their land, was then presented with a legal bill for the successful party’s costs of over £100,000.
 This resulted in the losing party having to sell their £600,000 home to pay the costs.

 The fear of legal costs puts many people off pursuing their case altogether, but there are a number of strategies that can be used to resolve a boundary dispute in a much faster and more cost effective way.

-First, we would recommend that informal discussions to take place between the neighbours; with or without the assistance of solicitors.
-This might result in one party accepting the other party’s views on the boundary.
+First, we would recommend that informal discussions to take place between the neighbours.
+This can be with or without the assistance of solicitors.
+It might result in one party accepting the other party’s views on the boundary.
 Alternatively the neighbours could reach a compromise and agree a new location for the boundary in dispute.

 Once any boundary has been agreed it should be demarked with a permanent structure.
 A written boundary agreement could be also entered into if appropriate.
 If any land is transferred as a result of the boundary agreement then it should be promptly registered against the respective titles at the Land Registry.

 If informal discussions are not productive then the parties should consider following the Boundary Disputes Protocol – https://www.propertyprotocols.co.uk/the-boundary-disputes-protocol which provides a framework for resolving a boundary dispute outside the normal court system.